bartoszpogoda/studies-multithreading-simulation/README.md

 # studies-multithreading-simulation

-App that simulates flower lifetime (based on multithreading) and presents current state on some GUI.
+App which simulates flower lifetime (based on multithreading) and presents current state on some GUI.

 Specification:
 - There are 3 flowers and 3 flowerpots